Navin23052000/Incucloud-Egg-Incubator/README.md

 - **Manual Mode**: Fully customizable temperature, humidity, hatching days, lockdown day and rotation intervals.
 - **Real-Time Monitoring**: Track temperature, humidity, and rotation via a dashboard.
 - **Remote Control**: Adjust settings from anywhere using a mobile app or web interface.
 - **Data Logging**: Export historical incubation data to CSV or cloud storage.
+- **Sensor Smoothing**: Takes 5 datas form the sensor and give the average of that.